How to Service a Petrol Lawn Mower (4-Stroke)

 Two ways depending on the mower:

-- Drain plug version (Honda HRU, newer Masports): Tip the mower onto its side with the air filter UP, undo the drain plug under the deck, drain into your container.
+- Drain plug version (Honda HRU, newer Masports): Tip the mower onto its side with the air filter UP.
+Undo the drain plug under the deck.
+Drain into your container.

-- Tip-and-pour version (most Victas): Tip the mower carburettor-side UP and oil-fill-side DOWN, pour the old oil out the dipstick hole into the container.
+- Tip-and-pour version (most Victas): Tip the mower carburettor-side UP and oil-fill-side DOWN.
+Pour the old oil out the dipstick hole into the container.

 Step 3: Refill with the right oil for your climate

-For Sydney, Brisbane, Perth, Darwin and most of QLD/NT: Use Penrite Air Cooled SAE 30 single-grade.
-It holds viscosity at 40°C+.
-For cold-winter areas (Hobart, alpine VIC): 10W-30 is genuinely better because the lower-temp start matters.
+For Sydney, Brisbane, Perth, Darwin and most of QLD and NT: use Penrite Air Cooled SAE 30 single-grade.
+It holds viscosity at 40+ degrees.
+For cold-winter areas (Hobart, alpine VIC): 10W-30 is genuinely better because the cold-start matters.
 Most of Australia, all year, SAE 30 wins.
+Capacity is typically 0.6L for Victa, 0.55L for Honda HRU.
+Check the dipstick — between the marks, not over.
+Overfilling causes blue smoke and oil-fouled plugs.

 Step 4: Replace the spark plug

-Set the gap on the new plug if it’s not pre-gapped — 0.7 mm for most Victa, 0.6-0.7 mm for Honda.
+Old plug out with the socket.
+Inspect it — black sooty equals running rich; white ash equals running lean; oily equals head gasket or rings issue; tan or light brown equals perfect.
+Most home mower plugs come out tan after a season.
+Set the gap on the new plug if its not pre-gapped — 0.7mm for most Victa, 0.6-0.7mm for Honda.
 Hand-thread the new plug all the way in (never start it with the socket, you’ll cross-thread the alloy head and that’s $300 of repair).
 Then snug with the socket — quarter-turn past hand-tight on a new plug.
-Don’t gorilla it.
+Dont gorilla it.

 Step 5: Replace or clean the air filter